btcven/turpial-firmware/README.md

 <h1 align="center">Turpial Firmware</h1>

-We are happy of your visit and that you can read more about us.
-Here you can find the main firmware for your device compatible with Locha Mesh and be aware of our development process.
+Welcome, and thank you for your visit.
+Here you can find the main firmware for the Turpial device, compatible with Locha Mesh and be aware of our development process.

-## What's Locha Mesh?
+## What is the Locha Mesh?

-The Locha Mesh network is a secure radio network for text messaging and bitcoin transactions.
-The main objetive is a long range network for everyone and everywhere, for this reason, we are working not only in a protocol, also the firmware for affordable devices like our "Turpial".
+The Locha Mesh network is a secure radio network for text messaging and Bitcoin transactions.
+The main objective is a long range network for everyone and everywhere.
+For this reason, we are working not only in a protocol, but also in the firmware for affordable devices like our **Turpial**.

-If you want to learn more about Locha Mesh feel free to read [the Locha Mesh main repository](https://github.com/btcven/locha) or take a look at our website [locha.io](https://www.locha.io).
+If you want to learn more about Locha Mesh, feel free to read [the Locha Mesh main repository](https://github.com/btcven/locha) or take a look at our website [locha.io](https://www.locha.io).